xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/oneshots/the_devil/scene_The_Devil.md

   on one of the beds to rest.
 Depending on your answers you may be provided with a place to stay overnight.
 Neutral result - you have to pay for the stay, worst result - you get into a fight with the locals._

+As you mention the name "Traedare" a silent gasp rolls across the inn.

+-"Where did _you_ heard that word?" - an old man in leather jacket asks. - "It has been a while since I heard that name.
+An old tale speaks of a devil which lives in the depths of ancient tunnels that spread under this very town..."

+-"Ol'Two Bolt, don't you scare my customers with your stories today.
+The boy might have simply been attacked by Shamble Raiders or how those punks call themselves these days..." - a firmly standing old woman said from the doorway to the kitchen.

+-"Martha, these are not just stories.
+And if it realy is Traedare, we are all in danger.
+Remember you just this morning complained that someone stole your chickens?
+Shambles don't steal from Shambles!
+So under this town there are long severs that were built together with this town, I 'member high officers from Archipelago..."

+-"You mean Archmages?" - a young boy interupted

+-"Yeah, Archimages..." - Two Bolts spat out - "... where was I ...
+Ah, they once said that this town in built on ancient tunnel system that is even older than Ancients tunnels.
+So one part of severs connect to these Undersevers as we used to call them in my early days.
+Mages made multiple excavations down here, I had participated in several of them as a guard, but one day something went wrong and they sealed every exit and banned anyone from entering the lower levels of Undersever.
+But I still remember days when Undersever was common destination for adventurers and brave souls alike.
+Not many returned, but those who did, brought ancient relics and magic gemstones back."

+-"Why did people stop going to Undersevers?" - another young boy interupted

+-"Have you heard about common sense?" - Helena interupted - "I doubt that ancient relics from a shithole like that are worth as much as your lives!"

+-"Watch your language, young lady!" - Martha scolded.

+-"Sorry, Gran'ma" - Helena turned back to the injured boy she was caring after.

+-"But if I were you, I would stay away from whatever done this.
+Traedare or not" - she murmured.

+-"If I were younger I would go there myself and ..."

+Suddenly doors flung open again and a tall firmly built woman entered.
+She was dressed in leather armor, covered by a dark cloak, broadsword's hilt was peeking out from under it.

+-"Where is he?!"

+Helena gestured the woman to come over.
+Woman's name was Verona.
+She was the leader of the local gang.

+-"Who did this!?" - her stare flew across the room as everyone hid their eyes in their ale.
+Few outsiders stared back at her openly and she lashed out on them - "You there!
+Did you have anything to do with this?!" - she yelled as she unsheated her broadsword.

+-"Calm down Verona!" - a pale creature commanded from darkness of the wide open door - "This outsider brought your son in.
+He was attacked by something non human."

+Verona froze for a moment.
+She knew not to mess with the witch which just came in to the now silent inn.
+"Better ofter them some coin to go and investigate the creature...
+And if you succeed in finding and killing it -- I will pay a hefty price for it's remains." - the witch finished her sentence staring directly into your eyes.